 Luckily the days of China’s terrible toilets are mostly behind us.
 Following high profile events such as the Beijing Olympics in 2008 and the Shanghai Expo 2012, city governments launched campaigns to clean up public toilets.
-Although you must remember the vast majority of public toilets in China are still squat toilets with perhaps the one token western-style loo stall at the end of the row.
-While squat toilets are technically better for digestion – and the ahem, removal of waste, it takes quite a knack to master the squat – something that many non-Asians have achieved.
+Although you must remember the vast majority of public toilets in China are still squat toilets with perhaps the one or two token western-style loo stall at the end of the row.
+While squat toilets are technically better for digestion—and the ahem, removal of waste, it takes quite a knack to master the squat—something that many non-Asians have achieved.

-Chinese people think putting your bottom where someone else has is not hygienic and therefore often footprints can be seen on western toilet seats in Australia as Chinese people stand on top of the seat to squat over it.
-The key factor here, if you really don't want to squat, is to take advantage of hotel toilets – use them whenever you see one.
+Chinese people think putting your bottom where someone else has is not hygienic, and therefore often footprints can be seen on western toilet seats in Australia and other countries, as Chinese people stand on top of the seat to squat over it.
+The key factor here, if you really don't want to squat, is to take advantage of hotel toilets—use them whenever you see one.

-While smart toilets now exist in Beijing and Shanghai that distribute loo roll based on facial recognition software, most won’t have toilet roll, so always, always carry your own with you (or tissues) along with perhaps some hand sanitiser or wet wipes.
-Public toilets are quite literally 'public' in China - very few stalls have doors.
+While smart toilets now exist in Beijing and Shanghai and other cities that distribute loo roll based on facial recognition software, most won’t have toilet rolls, so always, always carry your own with you (or a packet or two of tissues) along with some hand sanitiser or wet wipes.
+Public toilets are quite literally 'public' in China—very few stalls have doors.
 It’s not uncommon to walk into the toilet to find your neighbour squatting in full view while on the phone or reading the paper.

-But fear not, outside of rural areas – where conditions are still a little underdeveloped – you can certainly manage a full China trip without having to squat once.
+But fear not, if you stick to cities, you can certainly manage a full trip to China without having to squat once.